warp-ds/tech-docs/docs/migration/developers/index.md

 ### Colours

-Warp utilises a system of coloring border, text, background and icons using semantic color tokens.
-You will need to manually find the most suitable semantic class (e.g. s-bg-primary) to replace the Fabric color classes which sets static colors (e.g. blue-600).
-To find possible replacements refer to our [Colour Tokens Overview](https://warp-ds.github.io/colour-tokens-overview/).
+Warp utilises a system of coloring border, text, background and icons using semantic colour tokens.
+You will need to manually find the most suitable semantic class (e.g. s-bg-primary) to replace the Fabric colour classes which sets static colours (e.g. blue-600).
+To find possible replacements refer to our [Colours in WARP](https://warp-ds.github.io/colour-tokens-overview/) page.

 ### Migration plugin